Do investors need to be concerned about Helbiz Inc. (HLBZ)?

 Further, the quarter-over-quarter decrease in sales is -21.30%, showing a negative trend in the upcoming months.

-Helbiz Inc.’s future performance can be predicted by a variety of well-rounded types of analysis and research, with equity being one of the most crucial ones.
+In order to gain a clear picture of Helbiz Inc.’s future performance, a variety of well-rounded analysis and research techniques can be applied, with equity being the most critical.
 The goal here is to ensure that your current return on equity of 314.40% is sufficient for you to turn a profit off your investment.
 Taking into account the quick ratio of the company, currently set at 0.30, you can see that the company can cover any debts it may have, which can easily be seen in the annual report of the company.

-For any stock, average volume can be an extremely valuable indicator of volatility, and HLBZ is registering an average volume of 62.53M.
-On a monthly basis, the volatility of the stock is set at 25.21%, whereas on a weekly basis, it is put at 9.18%, with a loss of -12.28% over the past seven days.
+An average volume of 63.55M can be a very valuable indicator of volatility for HLBZ stock.
+On a monthly basis, the volatility of the stock is set at 13.04%, whereas on a weekly basis, it is put at 8.53%, with a loss of -19.41% over the past seven days.

 How Do You Analyze Helbiz Inc. Shares?

-Besides checking the fundamentals, you should also know how many employees own shares in the company.
+In addition to the fundamentals, you should also consider how many employees own shares in the company.
 This is because the values should be in line with investors’ expectations.
 As such, the current holdings of company stock inside the company are set at 8.40%.
 This can enable you to see the extent to which executives own the company’s stock.
 As opposed to executive stock, institutional ownership accounts for 3.40% of the company’s shares, contributing to an indication of company value, since large shareholders may signify strength within the organization.

 Are institutional investors increasing their holdings in HLBZ shares?